alexisvdb/singleCellHaystack/README.md

   - [Application of the advanced mode on 2D t-SNE coordinates](articles/a05_example_tsne2D_advanced.html)

-## System Requirements

-### Hardware Requirements

-`singleCellHaystack` requires only a standard computer with sufficient RAM to support running R or RStudio.
-Memory requirements depend on the size of the input dataset.

-### Software Requirements

-This package has been tested on Windows (Windows 10), macOS (Mojave 10.14.1 and Catalina 10.15.1), and Linux (CentOS 6.9 and Ubuntu 19.10).

 ## Installation

 <!-- You can install the released version of singleCellHaystack from [CRAN](https://CRAN.R-project.org) with: -->